saasmanual/website/src/content/articles/product-definition/index.md

 * As a SaaS Manual author, I want to be able to write dedicated articles about an in-depth topic.
 * As a SaaS Manual author, I want those articles to be automatically referenced anywhere on the site where certain keywords show up.
 So I don't have to do this manually.

 Based on these requirements, I built a simple Markdown plugin that would go through the text of all posts and wrap found occurrences with a small tooltip decorator.
-As described in the "What's new" section above, you can find this feature live on the "[Building a website on Notion](https://saasmanual.com/articles/building-a-website-on-notion/)" post.
+You can find this feature live on the "[Building a website on Notion](https://saasmanual.com/articles/building-a-website-on-notion/)" post.
+Search for the word "Cloudflare" and you will see the tooltip show up.

 I can now add new content by simply creating a new Markdown file in the `/content/tools` directory and assigning a title and a few keywords: